 However, this isn’t really the case.
 Spicy foods have been used throughout history.
 They’ve even been a part of traditional medicine and there are plenty of benefits to be found.

-Are Jalapenos Good For Your Health?
+Are Jalapenos Good For You?

 - Benefits of Jalapenos